manolitto/openvlex2/stairs_and_risers/README.md

 ## Instructions

-Print and apply OpenVLex jacks to the bottom.
+Print out the OpenVLex jacks and attach them to the bottom.

 ### Printing Notes